Elohim City, Oklahoma: Alleged illegal activities

-An unnamed source disclosed in a 1995 FBI report has stated that Elohim City received approximately 96 yards of concrete that had been transported via 122 truckloads from a local concrete company.
+An unnamed source, disclosed in a 1995 FBI report, has stated that Elohim City received approximately 96 yards of concrete that had been transported via 122 truckloads from a local concrete company.
 While the anonymous individual was uncertain of what the purpose of the concrete was, additional sources have indicated the existence of bunkers and weapon storage facilities on the Elohim City compound.
-This same FBI document noted that a number of sources have alleged that the community had been generating income through the sale of illegal drugs, produced and grown on the compound.

-Author David Hoffman claims in his 1998 book The Oklahoma City Bombing and the Politics of Terror that at one time, law enforcement officials had received reports that the compound was believed to be generating income through the sale of illegal drugs.
-Additionally, he states that an unnamed source who was "familiar with the community" had revealed to him about an incident when resident Bruce Millar (a son of Robert Millar) was supposedly "strung out" on methamphetamine.
+This same FBI document noted that a number of sources alleged the community was generating income through the sale of illegal drugs, which were allegedly produced and grown on the compound.
+Similarly, Author David Hoffman claims in his 1998 book The Oklahoma City Bombing and the Politics of Terror that at one time, law enforcement officials had received reports that the compound was believed to be generating income through the sale of illegal drugs.
+He adds that an unnamed source "familiar with the community" had told him about an incident when resident Bruce Millar (a son of Robert Millar) was supposedly "strung out" on methamphetamine.

-Residents
+Population

-The total population of Elohim City is unknown.
-It was estimated to be between 70 and 90 in the 1990s.
+The total population of Elohim City is unknown, but was estimated in the 1990s to be between 70 and 90.

+In 2015, it was estimated that there were about 100 residents, most of them descendants of Robert Millar.

 Millar family

-In 2015, it was estimated that there were about 100 residents, most of them descendants of Robert Millar.
 Robert Millar had a total of eight children.
 His four sons all live at Elohim City.